 |Employment||Annual Mean Wage|

 Computer Science Programs in Nebraska

-For Nebraska institutions of higher education, the Higher Learning Commision provides regional accreditation.
+For Nebraska institutions of higher education, the Higher Learning Commission provides regional accreditation.
 For computer science programs, the Accreditation Board for Engineering and Technology provides field-specific accreditation.

-Whether on-campus or online, earning a degree in computer science provides Nebraska students with a strong foundation in fundamental principles of computer science theory and practice.
+Whether learning on campus or online, earning a degree in computer science provides Nebraska students with a strong foundation in computer science theory and practice.

 Types of Computer Science Degrees

 Online computer science programs in Nebraska offer associate, bachelor's, master's, and doctoral degrees.
 The path that's right for you depends on your educational and occupational goals.
 An associate degree equips graduates for entry-level positions, while bachelor's and master's programs prepare students for midmanagement and senior-level roles.
 The degree you earn will affect your occupation options and earning potential, so review the following to learn more.

 An associate degree in computer science equips you with the fundamentals of computer programming and maintenance.
 Computer science program details will vary by school, but most programs offer the same kinds of classes.
 Coursework covers topics like operating systems, cybersecurity, database basics, and computer networks.
 Typically, students enjoy the opportunity to apply their knowledge in internships and labs offering practical experience with skills like software development.

 Full-time students typically graduate in two years, while part-time learners may take longer.
 Associate computer science programs generally comprise 60-66 credits.